Course Descriptions and Registration

 DRAMA (Fee$) -- Drama is a performance-based class.
 Assessments and attendance are a part of their grade for performances and projects; therefore, students are required to read, act, move, and more in front of the class and/or an audience.
 There are no alternative assignments provided for missed performances or assessments.
 Students work independently and with groups to learn the techniques of performance, acting, improvisation, public speaking, and communication.
 One free night-time performance may be provided for family and friends as part of the class.
 For night performances, students remain after school until the entire event is over.

 JOURNALISM II -YEARBOOK This course builds on the concepts learned in Journalism 1 as students learn the production and business side of journalism.
 Students will learn essential skills in design, editing, Edesign and production as they work on creating the TJHS’ yearbook.
 Students will learn interview techniques and photography/Photoshop skills.
 They will also be involved in advertising, selling, and distributing the yearbook.
 There will also be a training session through Herff Jones.
 Students must apply to be considered for this class.
-See Ms. Bey rm#12 for an application or visit TJHS website/counseling center/registration.

 HALF YEAR ELECTIVES

 ADV.
-IND./ WEIGHTS This class consists of physical development in athletics.
+IND./ WEIGHTS (Uniform Fee) This class consists of physical development in athletics.
 Students are expected to participate in full weightlifting exercises.
 The primary goal of the class is to improve strength and reduce risk of injuries in sports and other physical activities.
 Each student will learn the importance of proper nutrition and cardiovascular training.

 BASIC DRAWING (ART)(Fee$) This course is an extension of Art Foundations I, building on the basic elements and principles while including new mediums.
 Emphasis will be on drawing, color, and design objectives.
 New skills will be taught in connection with watercolor, tempera paint and other mediums that may be used.
 Drawing skills will be enhanced and practiced.

-CROSS FIT TRAINING (Fee$) Cross Fitness will be focusing on the components of fitness such as, muscular endurance and strength, cardiovascular, flexibility and body composition.
+CROSS FIT TRAINING (Uniform Fee) Cross Fitness will be focusing on the components of fitness such as, muscular endurance and strength, cardiovascular, flexibility and body composition.
 Students will participate in a variety of activities that focus on each component i.e. running, burpees, push-ups, and sit-ups, as well as movements with barbells, dumbbells, kettlebells, jump ropes, pull-up bars, medicine balls and yoga.

 DRAMA (Fee$) Drama is a performance-based class.
 Assessments and attendance are a part of their grade for performances and projects; therefore, students are required to read, act, move, and more in front of the class and/or an audience.
 There are no alternative assignments provided for missed performances or assessments.
 Students work independently and with groups to learn the techniques of performance, acting, improvisation, public speaking, and communication.
 One free night-time performance may be provided for family and friends as part of the class.
 For night performances, students remain after school until the entire event is over.